STI: Turbocharge NLP Inference at the Edge via Elastic Pipelining

 The delays can be recorded offline and replayed at run time because they are data-independent~\cite{driverlet,tinystack} and are shown deterministic~\cite{asymo}, w.r.t. the parameters $k, l, m, \text{and}\ \textit{freq}$.

-\paragraph{Shard importance} Intuitively, more important shards have greater impacts on accuracy.
-To this end, \sys{} deems a shard more important than another if the shard increases the model accuracy more significantly \textit{as} they have higher fidelities.
+\paragraph{Shard importance} Intuitively, important shards have greater impacts on accuracy.
+Formally, \sys{} deems a shard more important than another if the shard increases the model accuracy more significantly \textit{as} they have higher fidelities.
 Specifically, \sys{} profiles shard importance as follows.
-It first sets the full 12x12 model (i.e. with 144 shards) to the lowest \bt{} (e.g. 2-bit), enumerates through each shard, and increases its \bt{} to the highest (e.g. 32-bit); it then runs the resultant model on a dev set and profiles its accuracy.
+It first sets the full 12x12 model (i.e. with 144 shards) to the lowest \bt{} (i.e. 2-bit), enumerates through each shard, and increases the shard \bt{} to the highest (i.e. 32-bit); for each enumeration, it runs the resultant model on a dev set and profiles its accuracy.
 The profiling therefore produces a table (e.g. with $12\times12=144$ entries), whose each entry records the model accuracy when the individual shard is at the highest \bt{} while all others are at the lowest \bt{}. \sys{} then sorts the table by model accuracy and obtains the list of ranked shard importance.

-Notably, as the ablation study profiles model characteristics, it needs to be done for each model, which is fine-tuned on individual benchmarks.
+Notably, the profiling needs to be done for individual fine-tuned models, which have different weight distributions.
 Figure~\ref{fig:eval:importance:sst} and~\ref{fig:eval:importance:rte} shows the example of profiling results for models used in SST-2 and RTE respectively.
 As can be seen, shards of different models exemplify dissimilar importance distributions.
 For instance, important shards distribute more evenly throughout the layers of SST-2 model yet they are much more concentrated on bottom layers (i.e. layer 0-5) of RTE model.

-\subsection{Compute planning}
+\subsection{Compute Planning}

 Given a target latency T, \sys{} proposes a submodel sized by $n \times m$ for the incoming inference, which maximizes FLOPs.